 Video conferencing, etc

-While there's a bulk of information on everything you need to know about the coronavirus online, there are some that are unreliable.
-Be Careful not to fall for fake news.
+While there's a lot of great information on the essentials you need to know about the coronavirus online, there are some sources that are unreliable.
+Be careful not to fall for fake news.
 For well-informed, factual updates, visit official sites or your genuine local media platforms.

-Common sense should be the key compass for agents, buyers and sellers in these times, in order to make things work.
+Common sense should be the key compass for agents, buyers and sellers in these times, in order to make things work, and even thrive.

-Here’s a few common sense approach to staying safe:
+Here’s a few common-sense approaches to staying safe in PNG:

 Wash your hands with soap and water for at least 20 seconds.

-Washing your hands is an easy yet effective way to prevent the spread of the germs.
-A trick is to hum a favorite song twice to make sure you wash your hands for an ample amount of times.
+Washing your hands is an easy yet effective way to prevent the spread of germs.
+A trick is to hum a favourite song twice to make sure you wash your hands an ample amount of time.

-If you don’t have immediate access to soap and water, apply an alcohol-based hand sanitizer with at least 60% alcohol.
+If you don’t have immediate access to soap and water, apply an alcohol-based hand sanitiser with at least 60% alcohol.

 Wear a facemask to help prevent the spread of disease in the community.